run-house/runhouse/docs/overview/overview.rst

 ~~~~~~~~~~~~~
 Runhouse strives to provide a Google-Docs-like experience for portability and sharing of resources across users and environments.

-The Resource Naming System (RNS) allows resources to be named, persisted, and recalled across environments.
+The :ref:`Resource Name System (RNS)` allows resources to be named, persisted, and recalled across environments.
 It consists of a lightweight metadata standard for each resource type which captures the information needed to load
 it in a new environment (e.g. Folder -> provider, bucket, path, etc.), and a mechanism for saving and loading from
 either the working git repo or a remote Runhouse key-value metadata store.